solid-contrib/pivot/README.md

         ]
       }
 ```

 ### - mashlib >= v2.0.0

-As from mashlib v2 the `config/customise-me.json` contains new parameters to :
+As from mashlib v2 the `config/customise-me.json` contains a new parameter to add to your configuration file :
-- remove CSS default `Markdown to Html converter`
+- to remove CSS default `Markdown to Html converter`
 ```json
       {
         "comment": "Remove the Markdown to HTML converter from the default chained converter",